Aglow Community Lighthouse

 St. Mark’s Anglican Church

 St. Mark’s Anglican Church, 1211 Main Street, will hold a Holy Communion Service at 10 a.m.
 Bishop David Fleming is the celebrant and will deliver a sermon titled, “Inviting Jesus to Dinner.”
 Masks are available.

 Seventh Day Adventist Church

 The Seventh-day Adventist Church welcomes you for services this week.
 Sabbath, Oct.
-17, our worship service at 11 a.m. will be presented by Head Elder, Fabio Rivera, titled “Dead Men Tell No Tales”.
+3, our worship service at 11 a.m. will be presented by our Head Elder, Fabio Rivera, titled “An End Time Truth.”
 Adult Sabbath School will be held in the Fellowship Hall at 10 a.m.
-Children’s Sabbath School Classes will also meet in their regular classrooms at 10 a.m.
 Meals will be available and Community Service will be distributing personal care products and cleaning supplies at 5:30 p.m. on Monday.
 Wednesday evening worship lead by Elder David and Patty Moore will be a study of the book “Christ’s Object Lessons” at 6:30 p.m. in the Fellowship Hall.
 We continue to follow distance guidelines and all safety recommendations.
 Face coverings are required for all meetings.
 Anyone wishing to enjoy our church service via internet can find it at the church website, klamathfalls.netadventist.org.

 United Evangelical Free Church